 Mondial 1908 and Omega are two companies that instead of starting out as a barber shop (though Mondial now has an upscale boutique barbershop in Florence), began their lives as shave brush producers.
 Mondial produces a high-end line under the Mondial name in addition to their Antica Barberia line priced to be within reach of those stepping up from Cella or Proraso.
-In the US Mondial is available at Amazon and The Shave Shack Of Texas.
+In the US Mondial is now available at their US site.

 Omega, which like me is based in Bologna, produces, in addition to their extensive line of shave brushes, both the Omega shave cream (which I can not tell apart from Cella by scent or shave quality) and a newer line: Via Barberia.
 Via Barberia is the name of a street in Bologna, in the city center, about a 5 minute walk away.
 For those who’ve forgotten any Latin they may have once learned, Via Barberia translates to “Barber Street.”
 Bologna is an old medieval city whose streets still reflect their ancient purpose.
 Barberia Marchi, the 150 year old barber shop I hope to get shaved at is just off of Via Barberia.